Bellingham, London: History

 According to author and historian Nick Barratt, there was certainly a Saxon community at Bellingham.
 In 10th-century Anglo-Saxon charters, the place is referred to as Beringaham and by 1198 the name had changed from starting with 'Ber' to 'Bel' through Norman influence.
 Some streets in Bellingham are named after the Saxon king Alfred the Great and his extended family: King Alfred Avenue, Elfrida Crescent and Arnulf Street.

-The area was farmland for centuries, but the London County Council developed a cottage estate from 1919 to 1923 on the former Bellingham Farm, and was completed before World War II.
-The estate is bordered to the east and west by railway lines running south from Catford.
-Along the south it is bordered by Southend Lane, the A2218 main road.
+The area was farmland for centuries, but a railway station was opened in 1892 which initiated development of the area.
+The London County Council developed a cottage estate from 1919 to 1923 on the former Bellingham Farm, west of the railway station with additional development before World War II.
+It is now bordered to the east and west by railway lines and by Southend Lane, the A2218, to the south.
 The River Ravensbourne runs through Bellingham, although it is either underground or part of a man-made section of the river.
 The Greenwich Prime Meridian passes to the east of Bellingham.